MatthewZhang473/2023-Trading-Competitions/financial_Information_from_competitions.md

 ## Some confusing rules:

 1. **Positions** will be limited to 100 lots: traders are allowed to hold a maximum of 100 lots of a particular asset at any given time during the trading round.

+    Here the position means the number of assets you own.

+## Side notes:

+- What is an example of a short position?

+    For example, you enter a short position on 100 shares of stock XYZ at $80, but instead of falling, the stock rises to $100.
+You'll have to spend $10,000 to pay back your borrowed shares—at a loss of $2,000.